Last updated: May 17, 2021

 Understanding Isolation and Quarantine

 No one likes to think about the possibility, but let’s be sure we understand quarantine and isolation.
-Keep practicing physical distancing and wear your mask to reduce the possibility of either!

 - Student who exhibits symptoms that may be consistent with COVID-19 or who has received a positive test result.